-Finally, withdrawing from ATMs, whether in Malaysia or overseas is not free, so don't use this card to withdraw money!
+Finally, withdrawing from ATMs, whether in Malaysia or overseas is not free, so keep that in mind.

 Random side benefit which is not particularly relevant to me – no payment processing fees when making payments with AirAsia, as well as discounts on check-in luggage and in-flight meals.
 That’s actually pretty cool!

-I was in Malaysia for about a week at the end of December and found the experience using the card to be really good.
-On a side note, the Android app is actually really sleek and nicely done.
+I was in Malaysia for about a week at the end of December 2018 and found the experience using the card to be really good.
+On a side note, the Android app is actually really sleek and nicely made.

 Oh, and don’t lose your card.
 A replacement card costs RM20.

 Some ideas on how else to effectively use this card?
-Use it to top up your GrabPay and Boost account balances.
-And - how to optimise it even more?
-Only top up in increments of RM20 to maximise your points earn.
+Use it to top up your GrabPay, Boost eWallet and Touch n Go eWallet account balances.
+And – how to optimise it even more?

-If you don't think you'll use your GrabPay/Boost often, it's probably just a better idea to only top up what you need - thereby preventing you from having a large leftover balance of credit in either app.
+If you don’t think you’ll use your GrabPay/Boost/TnG eWallet often, it’s probably just a better idea to only top up what you need – thereby preventing you from having a large leftover balance of credit in either app.
 As I mentioned above, 1 BIG Point is worth very little.